Copyright ©kwickLabsii.com All rightsreserved

 March 19...Sunday...finally got some sleep.
 My wife has become a huge plus in helping me through this recent health issue.
 The pacemaker process went smoothly because of her ability to deal with the specifics.

 March 20...Monday...things are progressing well and test results have been recorded (no issues).
 Through all of this my wife took over caring for Pounce and Gigi (doing everything).
 They both have responded well to her efforts.
 Both dogs are "good buddies" which helps.
 Under the circumstances, neither will be doing much field work until my health stabilizes.
 This spring.
 I will be selling my UTV and enclosed trailer.
-The following link is to the initial sales plan for selling both (rough draft...not in a hurry).
+Both were sold in April.